ishan0102/ishan.coffee/content/notes/Idea List.md

 	- Detect fake vs. real sneakers
 	- Structure-anything: convert anything to structured data
 	- An "anything API" since it can see the whole web
+	- Something that replaces Selenium/Playwright for web scraping
 - *Actually good* dev-tools for things like base64 conversion, OpenAI token counting, etc. Good for LLM devs and regular devs alike.
 - Better interface for constant web-scraping using [this](https://github.com/simonw/ca-fires-history/blob/main/.github/workflows/scrape.yml).
 - Convert an MIT course into useful lecture notes.
 Should add a sliding scale that lets you modify the difficulty, can do this by pre-generating content for different education levels.
 [1](https://twitter.com/ocolegro/status/1707823106767651239?s=46&t=4LxBxS_eu8BphijSvNj7HA)